geirawsm/swaylockcomics/README.md

 # i3lock-comics
-Python script to fetch the newest edition of a comic strip and use it in i3lock.
+Python script to fetch the newest edition of a comic strip and use it in i3lock. *Highly* inspired by [xkcd-lock](https://github.com/angs/xkcd-lock) by [@angs](https://github.com/angs).

 &nbsp;